• Home

 Safety and Caution

-Because Mallakhamb involves height and inversion, safety is an essential part of training.
-Students should take these precautions.
+Because Mallakhamb involves height, inversion, and friction-based movement, safety is essential in training.

 Health and Educational Value